RodrigoSalles/WWTP-Variables-Prediction/README.md

 ## Acknowledgements
 * This research was supported by the ERDF and national funds through the project "PLATAFORMA DE ESTIMAÇÃO, CONTROLO E OTIMIZAÇÃO DE ESTAÇÕES DE TRATAMENTO DE ÁGUAS RESIDUAIS" - SYNAPPS (CENTRO-01-0247-FEDER-046978), and by Fundação para a Ciência e a Tecnologia (FCT) under the project UIDB/00048/2020.
-* Isntitute of Systems and Robotic - ISR
+* Institute of Systems and Robotic - ISR
 * DEEC - University of Coimbra - Portugal.